kim3-sudo/nhlskaters/README.md

 ### Get just a CSV

 Right-click [here](https://github.com/kim3-sudo/nhlskaters/raw/main/skaters.csv) and Save Link As (give it a name like `skaters.csv`).
+Make sure you save it as a `.csv`, not a `.txt`, otherwise you're going to have a bad time.

 ## Variable Description